If you find it hard to get out of your bed every morning, give these morning stretches a try and feel energized and refreshed to start your day right!

-What better way is there to start your day than engaging in a flexibility routine before you commute to work by car?
+Rise and shine!
+What better way is there to start your day than engaging in a flexibility morning routine before you commute to work by car?

 The amount of time you spend each morning traveling to your destination in your automobile can be an annoying experience, causing a great deal of angst and anxiety.

-This will most likely result in tense, tight muscles throughout your body, particularly in your shoulders, upper and lower back areas, while the lack of lower body movement will decrease blood circulation in your legs.
+This most likely results in tense, tight muscles throughout your body, particularly in your shoulders and upper and lower back areas, while the lack of lower body movement decreases blood circulation in your legs.

-Therefore, it’s a good idea to get a measure of stretching in before you hit the road because you don’t know how long the probable traffic nightmare will last.
+Therefore, it’s a good idea to get a measure of morning stretches before you hit the road because you don’t know how long the probable traffic nightmare will last.

-Here is a list of five stretches that will loosen up your tight muscles, increase blood flow and help you deal with the upcoming stress.
+Here is a list of the best morning stretches to loosen up your tight muscles, increase blood flow, and help you deal with the upcoming stress.

-Note: The following program can be modified for time considerations, performing one to two sets of each exercise for the time being, and then later carried out to a greater extent.
+Note: The following stretches to do in the morning can be modified for time considerations, performing one to two sets of each exercise for the time being, and then be later carried out to a greater extent.